MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-location.md

 Except [as noted](#transferring-your-data), Azure DevOps maintains all customer data within your selected geography.
 Customer data includes the following data types:

-- source code
+- Source code
-- work items
+- Work items
-- test results
+- Test results
-- geo-redundant mirrors and offsite backups
+- Geo-redundant mirrors and offsite backups

 Azure DevOps works with and uses many Microsoft Azure services.
 For more information and details on customer data retention by location, see [Data residency in Azure](https://azure.microsoft.com/global-infrastructure/data-residency/).